 Sue: It looks like they can’t get their Binatone games system to work.
 And how are they getting any data from a picture like that?
 An Etch a Sketch has a higher resolution than that.

 The Doctor finds the sacred book of Kroll.
 He opens it near the beginning and reads aloud, which leads Romana to declare that she loves a happy ending.

 Sue: Ending?
 He’s only a few pages into the book.
 You’ve got a long way to go before that story finishes, pet.

 Me: I know the feeling.

 Sue: What do you mean?
 This is pretty good.
-The script is more than OK – although it isn’t as funny as the last two – and the plot is easy enough to follow.
+The script is more than okay – although it isn’t as funny as the last two – and the plot is easy to follow.
 The acting is fine, the location is interesting, and the direction isn’t bad, either.
 What’s not to like?

-And then the mighty Kroll appears!
+And that’s when the mighty Kroll appears.

-Me: What about the split screen effect?
+Me: What about the shit split-screen effect?

-And the praise keeps on coming:
+Despite this, the praise keeps coming.

 A tentacle grabs Harg and the episode concludes with Kroll pulling him into a pipe.